 The Black Forest may be best known for its cuckoo clocks and stickily indulgent gâteaux, but this lush mountain region is also growing in popularity as a haven for bikers and hikers.
 Crisscrossed with trails, it’s a fabulous spot for a ride in high summer, through an idyllic landscape of sun-soaked vineyards, tranquil lakes and quaint chalets (with echoes of those cuckoo clocks).
 You could even bike your way along the Badische Weinstraße, a route leading through the wine-growing Baden region, timing your visit to coincide with one of the many summer wine festivals.

 Germany's Black Forest landscape © Funny Solution Studio / Shutterstock

 Chow down on New England lobster, Maine, USA

 Maine is justly proud of its lobster.
 The cold-water crustacean has been farmed along the coast here for generations, thriving in the chilly, clean water.
 There’s no shortage of places to dine on prime specimens, from fancy restaurants to casual lobster shacks, where you can enjoy your juicy tails and claws in the salty open air.
-Lobsters are farmed year-round but a good time to visit is during the annual Lobster Festival at the end of August, an old-school celebration of all things lobster, with fun and games, a big parade – and the world’s biggest lobster steamer.
+Lobsters are farmed year-round but the annual Lobster Festival makes Maine one of the best places to visit in August, an old-school celebration of all things lobster, with fun and games, a big parade – and the world’s biggest lobster steamer.